The Impact of Global Learning

 The impact of the GLP on teachers

-“By helping others identify global learning opportunities, researching resources and by completing the numerous self-evaluations, I feel that I have the confidence to embed global learning within my subject and guide others”.
+“By helping others identify global learning opportunities, researching resources and completing the numerous self-evaluations, I feel that I have the confidence to embed global learning within my subject and to guide others to do the same”.
 (Post-Primary School)

 The impact of the GLP on pupils

-“Children are more aware of the causes of poverty and how they as individuals can help.”
+“Our pupils are now more aware of the causes of poverty and how they as individuals can help.”
 (Primary School)

-“[Global learning] has allowed students to show respect for others, integrity, curiosity, tolerance, concern for others and self-belief that they can have an impact on the lives of others on a local and global scale.”
+“Global learning has allowed our students to show respect for others, as well as integrity, curiosity and tolerance, amid the self-belief that they can have a real impact on the lives of others, on both a local and global scale.”
 (Post-Primary School)

-“Certainly, [there has been an impact on] critical thinking and … a greater knowledge and understanding of inequality, because of our partner school in India and how they’re keeping us informed on the whole agenda of inequality for young women.”
+“There has been an impact on critical thinking and a greater knowledge and understanding of inequality because of the global links to our partner school in India.
+They keep us informed about the whole agenda of inequality for young women.”
 (Post-Primary School)